EdidiongEtte/My-Replit-App/replit.md

-# Food Delivery Mobile App
+# Paiko - Grocery Delivery Platform

 ## Overview

-This is a full-stack food delivery mobile application built with React, Express.js, and PostgreSQL.
+Paiko is a full-stack grocery delivery platform built with React, Express.js, and PostgreSQL.
 The app features a modern mobile-first UI with shadcn/ui components, session-based cart management, real-time order tracking, and comprehensive store/product management.
 The application follows a monorepo structure with shared TypeScript schemas and uses Drizzle ORM for database operations.

 ## User Preferences